 1. 100%.
 As tempted as you may be to spend your minutes or hours waiting in line snapping selfies and checking your social media feeds, you may want to reconsider saving your phone’s battery – at least until it’s confirmed you’re going to make it inside with all of your friends.
 At the beginning of the night, make sure your phone is fully charged, especially if you have a host contact.
 The nightclub and surrounding areas will be full of noise and chaos; therefore, don’t expect to find your host immediately or get ahold of him/her via any method but text messaging.
 It’s the most convenient way to contact him or her, and your consideration might be repaid with faster entry.

 2. Host.
 In any case, an inside man is the golden ticket to access.
 If you happen to be lucky enough to have built a relationship with a host or, even better, a nightclub manager, be sure to never burn this bridge.
 If you ever hope for the day when you wait in line for less than an hour, get to brownnosing, but don’t be a nuisance about it.
 Be friendly, cordial, and flirtatious.
 You’ll find most hosts grant their favorite and/or most frequent guests a line pass by personally arranging an escort inside or to the front of the line.
 At the least, a host is the best method for getting on the guest list, which is one of the few guarantees of free entry.
 And what if you don’t know a host?
-LINK TO OUR SERVICE.
+Get on the guest list here.